Modular Arithmetic Erasure Channels and Their Multilevel Channel Polarization: Introduction

 \section{Introduction}

-Ar{\i}kan \cite{arikan_it2009} proposed binary polar codes as a class of provable symmetric capacity achieving codes with deterministic constructions and low encoding/decoding complexity for binary-input discrete memoryless channels (DMCs).
-Analyses of polar codes are mainly concentrated on the polar transforms, which asymptotically make noiseless and useless synthetic channels.
-This phenomenon is called the channel polarization, and the limiting proportion of noiseless and useless synthetic channels can be fully and simply characterized by the symmetric capacity of an initial channel.
+Ar{\i}kan \cite{arikan_it2009} proposed binary polar codes as a class of channel codes that provably achieves the symmetric capacity of a binary-input discrete memoryless channel (DMC), admits a deterministic construction, and has low encoding/decoding complexities.
+A key operation employed in polar codes is the polar transform.
+This transform results in almost noiseless and useless synthetic channels as the number of polarization steps increases.
+This phenomenon is called channel polarization, and the limiting proportions of noiseless and useless synthetic channels coincide with $I(W)$ and $1 - I(W)$, respectively, where $I(W)$ stands for the symmetric capacity of the given binary-input DMC $W$.

-In non-binary polar codes, there are two types of channel polarization: strong channel polarization \cite{mori_tanaka_it2014, sasoglu_isit2012} and multilevel channel polarization \cite{nasser_it2016_ergodic1, nasser_it2017_ergodic2, nasser_telatar_it2016, park_barg_it2013, sahebi_pradhan_it2013}.
-Strong channel polarization asymptotically transforms similar extremal synthetic channels to the binary cases, i.e., either \emph{noiseless} or \emph{useless.} On the other hand, multilevel channel polarization allows us to convege several types of \emph{partially noiseless} synthetic channels.
-It was independently shown in \cite{mori_tanaka_it2014, sasoglu_isit2012, nasser_it2016_ergodic1, nasser_it2017_ergodic2, nasser_telatar_it2016, park_barg_it2013, sahebi_pradhan_it2013} that both strong and multilevel channel polarization can achieve the symmetric capacity by showing the rate of polarization for the Bhattacharyya parameters.
-Although the limiting proportions of noiseless and useless synthetic channels are fully and simply characterized by the symmetric capacity in the context of strong channel polarization, the limiting proportions of partially noiseless synthetic channels still remain, however, an open problem in the context of multilevel channel polarization (see \cite[Section~9.2.1]{nasser_PhD}).
-In this study, we call such limiting proportions the \emph{asymptotic distribution} of multilevel channel polarization.
-For more details on the notions of strong and multilevel channel polarization, refer to Sections~\ref{sect:strong} and~\ref{sect:multilevel}, respectively.
+In the study of non-binary polar codes, there are two types of channel polarization: two-level channel polarization \cite{sasoglu_isit2012, mori_tanaka_it2014} and multilevel channel polarization \cite{abbe_telatar_it2012, park_barg_it2013, sahebi_pradhan_it2013, nasser_telatar_it2016, nasser_it2016_ergodic1, nasser_it2017_ergodic2, nasser_it2017_fourier, nasser_PhD, nasser_isit2019_level, nasser_isit2019_topology}.
+In the context of two-level channel polarization, the synthetic channels converge to either \emph{noiseless} or \emph{useless} channels.
+In contrast, in the context of multilevel channel polarization, the synthetic channels converge to several types of \emph{partially noiseless} channels.
+It was independently shown in \cite{sasoglu_isit2012, abbe_telatar_it2012, park_barg_it2013, sahebi_pradhan_it2013, mori_tanaka_it2014, nasser_telatar_it2016, nasser_it2017_fourier, nasser_it2016_ergodic1, nasser_it2017_ergodic2, nasser_PhD} that two-level and multilevel channel polarization can achieve the symmetric capacity $I(W)$ of the DMC $W$.
+However, it is difficult to characterize the limiting proportions of the partially noiseless synthetic channels in the context of multilevel channel polarization (see \cite[Section~9.2.1]{nasser_PhD}).
+In this study, we term these limiting proportions as the \emph{asymptotic distribution} of multilevel channel polarization.